top of page

 Germ cell tumors

-Some seminomas can increase blood levels of a protein called human chorionic gonadotropin (HCG).
-HCG can be checked with a simple blood test and is considered a tumor marker for certain types of testicular cancer.
-It can be used for diagnosis and to check how the patient is responding to treatment.
+Some seminomas may raise the levels of a protein in the blood called human chorionic gonadotropin (HCG).
+A simple blood test can screen for HCG, which is a tumor marker for certain kinds of testicular cancer.
+It may be used to figure out what's wrong and to see how well the therapy is working.

 Non-seminomas

-This is the most common form of testicular cancer in children (especially in infants), but pure yolk sac carcinomas (tumors that do not have other types of non-seminoma cells in them) are rare in adults.
+This is the most frequent kind of testicular cancer in kids, particularly babies.
+However, pure yolk sac carcinomas (tumours that don't include any other forms of non-seminoma cells in them) are not very prevalent in adults.

-This type of tumor increases blood levels of HCG (human chorionic gonadotropin).
+This kind of tumour raises the levels of HCG (human chorionic gonadotropin) in the blood.

-*Teratoma:* Teratomas are germ cell tumors with areas that, under a microscope, look like each of the 3 layers of a developing embryo: the endoderm (innermost layer), mesoderm (middle layer), and ectoderm (outer layer).
-Pure teratomas of the testicles are rare and do not increase AFP
+*Teratoma:* Teratomas are tumours of germ cells that include parts that appear like the three layers of a developing embryo when seen under a microscope: the endoderm (innermost layer), mesoderm (middle layer), and ectoderm (outer layer).
+Pure teratomas of the testicles are uncommon and do not elevate AFP levels.

-(alpha-fetoprotein) or HCG (human chorionic gonadotropin) levels.
-Most often, teratomas are seen as parts of mixed germ cell tumors.
+(alpha-fetoprotein) or HCG (human chorionic gonadotropin) values.
+Teratomas are most often seen as components of mixed germ cell tumours.

 There are 3 main types of teratomas: